Balance error scoring system

 Pathomechanics of Brain Injuries

 Cerebral concussion can be defined as any transient neurological dysfunction resulting from an applied force to the head.1 A forceful blow to the resting movable head usually produces maximum brain injury beneath the point of cranial impact.
 This is known as a coup injury.
 A moving head hitting against an unyielding object usually produces maximum brain injury opposite the site of cranial impact (contrecoup injury) as the brain rebounds within the cranium.
 When the head is accelerated prior to impact, the brain lags toward the trailing surface, thus squeezing away the cerebrospinal fluid (CSF) and allowing for the shearing forces to be maximal at this site (Fig. 5-1).
 This brain lag actually thickens the layer of CSF under the point of impact, which explains the lack of coup injury in the moving head injury.
-However, when the head is ...
+However, when ...